AnnMarieW/dash-ag-grid-examples/medium_article_draft.md

 In this release, Dash AG Grid introduces built-in cell data types featuring automatic type inference from column data.
 Beyond just filtering, as demonstrated in the above example, the grid can now automatically configure columns for rendering, editing, row grouping (an Enterprise feature), and Import & Export based on the data type.
 You have the flexibility to override predefined cell data types and even create fully custom data types for handling complex objects, such as dicts or lists within cells.

 This means that tasks that previously required manual column configuration can now be automated by the grid.
-This is another new low code feature in this latest release.
+This is another new low-code feature in this latest release.

 See more information in the [Cell Data Types](https://dash.plotly.com/dash-ag-grid/cell-data-types) section of the Dash Docs.

 ## Grid Options
 So far, I've covered creating a grid and configuring columns.
-This section introduces Grid Options, which control functionality that extends across both rows & columns, such as Pagination and Row Selection.
+This section introduces Grid Options, which control functionality that extends across both rows and columns, such as Pagination and Row Selection.

 AG Grid is highly customizable and has many props --- only a subset of these are defined as separate props in the Dash AG Grid component.
 Valid grid-level properties that are not listed in the [reference](https://dash.plotly.com/dash-ag-grid/reference) section in the Dash docs can be used by passing them to the `dashGridOptions` property on the Dash AG Grid component.